 - Highlighting top performers and laggards

-One example of gamification in tech touch is to showcase top users for a feature.
+One example of gamification in digital CS program is to showcase top users for a feature.
 You can gamify this “leaderboard”, highlighting which users are performing best or employing "shamification", remarking on which performed poorly.

 Besides gamification, we recommend also leveraging benchmarking.
 Track usage for desired customer actions at the account and cohort level and compare growth rates.